Search Suggest

 Exercise: Your Body's Natural Antidepressant

-Physical activity is a powerful way to naturally reduce your risk of depression.
-Regular exercise increases the body's natural mood-enhancing hormones, endorphins, and also boosts the production of serotonin, which plays a key role in regulating mood.
-According to research, moderate-intensity exercise can significantly reduce the risk of depression and neurological diseases, including dementia.
+Regular exercise releases the body's natural mood-boosting hormones.
+It also increases endorphins and increases the production of serotonin, which plays a key role in regulating mood.
+According to research, moderate exercise can significantly reduce the risk of depression and neurological diseases, including dementia.

 Reducing Stress and Anxiety